LacertosusRepo/Preference-Cell-Examples/Footer Hyperlink/README.md

 @end
 ```

-2. In your `footerHyperlinkAction` method, create an instance of `SFSafariViewController`, set the delegate, and present the view controller:
+2. Finally, in your `footerHyperlinkAction` method create an instance of `SFSafariViewController`, set the delegate, and present the view controller:

 ```objc
 -(void)linkTapped:(PSFooterHyperlinkView *)footerHyperlinkView {